modir/using-laminas-framework-book/version2/docs/bootstrap.md

 displays to tablets and mobile phones.
 By this reason, the layout grid is adapted to different screen resolutions.

-T> This is also called the *responsiveness*, or the "mobile first" concept.
+> This is also called the *responsiveness*, or the "mobile first" concept.
-T> Bootstrap is mobile-first, which means your website will be viewable T> and usable on any-sized screen.
-However, this does not free you of painstaking T> preparation and planning the layout.
+> Bootstrap is mobile-first, which means your website will be viewable
+> and usable on any-sized screen.
+However, this does not free you of painstaking
+> preparation and planning the layout.

 This adaptation is performed in two ways.
 The first way is that the column width within the grid is flexible.
 For example, if you increase the size of the browser